-Many shows instituted a ban for a year for all winners, as some ticket brokers would turn up daily with all their staff and resell the tickets.
+Many shows instituted a ban for a year for lottery winners, as some ticket brokers would enter the lottery daily with all their staff and then resell the tickets.

 Therefore, if you win the ticket lottery, you are not allowed to enter the same lottery for a year.